kevinroleke/yah/README.md

 # Yah
+## 2021 Retrospective
+When I wrote Yah several years ago, the issue of API tokens being left in Github repositories was rampant.
+Attackers could easily find AWS keys, Bitcoin private wallets, or any number of sensetive keys.
+Nowadays Github has its own built-in protections for this, in addition to several third party bots (such as from DiscordApp) using similar software to Yah.
+All-in-all, this is not really a huge issue anymore, but I like to keep this up. :D
 ## What?
 Yah is a tool, to combat the accidental leaking of API tokens, RSA keys and other credentials, on Github.
 Yah is modular and expandable.
 You can easily, write a module and drop it into a folder.
 Yah will automatically detect the new addition and start parsing for it.